EMILY CORNELIUS RUHS

 eruhs@fieldmuseum.org

 I am currently a postdoctoral research scientist at the Field Museum of Natural History and co-appointed with Cara Brook at the University of Chicago.
-I will be working on understanding the ecological drivers of viral seropositivity in bats in Madagascar and using bioinformatics approaches towards viral surveillance in bats.
+I am working on understanding the ecological drivers of viral seropositivity in bats in Madagascar and using bioinformatics approaches towards viral surveillance in bats.

 Broadly, I am interested in ecoimmunology, ecophysiology, biological trade-offs, and disease and transmission dynamics.